8 Haunted Places You Can Rent on Airbnb

 Haunted room in New Orleans

 Not every room in the Parks-Bowman Mansion is haunted, but ghost-seekers won’t want to miss this spooky space, which is in a city paranormal experts say is one of the most haunted places in America.
 The owner of this haunted Airbnb says there have been sightings of the ghost of a young 1890s girl wearing a yellow dress.
 The ghost “is very shy; you probably won’t see her, although some people swear she exists,” the owner writes.
-Before you stay, this ghost story from another haunted Louisiana hotel might prepare you for your own run-in with a spirit.

 “Madness Chamber” in the United Kingdom